You can remotely access your Android phone in Windows 11/10 incredibly easily now, thanks to this new update

 You can wirelessly browse all folders and files on your Android phone from a PC.
 You can open them, copy them back and forth, rename or move them, and delete as many as you like.

-However, there are some known issues with it.
+However, there were some known issues with it.
 Removing phone files from your PC places them in a fresh Recycle Bin folder on the phone that will continue to exist for five days – not 30, as stated in the dialog box.
 Microsoft is working on it, and they will soon be automatically deleted after 30 days.
 If some actions are not syncing to your phone, log out and log in again to your Windows account.

 Have you attempted accessing your Android phone files on your Windows 11 PC?
 What do you think?